jiangchenchen000/Airbnb-Pricing-and-Crime-in-Seattle/final_report.md

 # Airbnb Pricing in Seattle

-Group members: Chenchen Jiang, Hui Du, Jianjian Liu, Jiayang Liu
+**Group members**: Chenchen Jiang, Hui Du, Jianjian Liu, Jiayang Liu

-**Abstract**: In this project, we analyzed the relationships between consumer concerned features (accommodates, bedroom number, bathroom number, beds number, review rating score, neighborhood, room type and bathroom type) and Airbnb rental price using three different regression models.
-Raw dataset from Airbnb was cleansed by replacing and dropping missing values, and categorical features were converted into one-hot encoding format.
-We found that gradient boosted model shown best preformance by evaluating all trained models using parameters including MSE, MAE, R2 and residual curve.
+**Abstract**: In this project, we analyzed the relationships between consumer concerned features (accommodates, bedroom number, bathroom number, beds number, review rating score, neighborhood, room type and bathroom type) and lasted Airbnb rental price (2023-2024) in Seattle.
+We also considered crime data (2008-2024) as a potential factor by merging it into the main Airbnb dataset.
+Raw dataset from [Airbnb](https://insideairbnb.com/) and [Data.Seattle.gov](https://data.seattle.gov/Public-Safety/SPD-Crime-Data-2008-Present/tazs-3rd5/about_data) were cleansed by replacing and dropping missing values, and categorical features were converted into one-hot encoding format.
+We explored both of Airbnb and Crime datasets through visualization to better understand the data distribution before modelling.
+We utilized three machine learning models—Linear Regression, Random Forest, and Gradient Boosting—for predicting suggested listing prices.
+Techniques such as Stacking and Bagging were applied respectively to optimize model performance.
+As a result, the Gradient Boosted model showed the best performance, evaluated using parameters including MSE, MAE, R2, and the residual curve.
 Furthermore, to provide user-friendly interface in applying our model, an online application was build by Streamlit, and we also generated a docker image for our applicaiton.
-In summary, this project represents an innovative and beneficial use of data science as it empowers residents and visitors to make data-informed decisions regarding their accommodation choices, thus, enhancing the living and travel experience in the Seattle area.
+In summary, this project represents an innovative and beneficial use of data science as it empowers property owners to make data-informed decisions before they list their homes.

 ## Introduction

 Airbnb offers alternatives to the traditional hotel.
 It's an online application which enables people to lease or  rent short-term homestays, apartments and hotel rooms.
 As Airbnb grows into a global phenomenon, it will be useful to provide people with a price-comparison tool in choosing their rentals.
-In this project, we will explore the key factors which could make influnce on Airbnb rental prices, and our aim is enhancing the living and travel experience in the Seattle area.
+In this project, we will explore the key factors which could make influnce on Airbnb rental prices, and our aim is to provide insightful information for the property owners before they enter Seattle Airbnb market.

 The primary objective of this project is to predict the listing distribution and the price fluctuation of Airbnb in Seattle.
 This exploration will be accomplished by analyzing the relations among rental options (such as area, room type, bedroom number and so on) and price of Airbnb rooms.
 This analysis and application will provide valuable insights for guiding room selection, devising effective marketing strategies and enhancing homestay sales predictions.